-ID cards will only be made for registered students who have paid for their courses.
+Pertaining to RCC students, ID cards will only be made for those who are registered and have paid for their courses.
 Please allow 24 hours from your date of registration before applying for an ID.
 Per campus security, all headgear (headwear and/or facial scarves, etc.) must be removed for ID photos.
 Exceptions can be made with special permission for cultural or religious reasons.
 Finally, when submitting headshots with the online application form, please utilize a plain-colored background and refrain from using filters of any kind.
+Please allow 2 weeks for delivery of I.D. cards which are requested online.